-Get a list of users with search by personal data user.search
+Get a list of users with personal data search user.search

 Scope: user, user_brief, user_basic